projectbtle/BLE-GUUIDE/README.md

 For our paper, we used an adapted version of [BLEScope](https://dl.acm.org/doi/10.1145/3319535.3354240).
 Please contact the authors if you require the tool.
 Alternatively, you can use the uuid-extractor at [this repo](https://github.com/projectbtle/uuid-extractor) with some modifications to the output file.

-### 2. Pre-analysis Setup
+### 3. Pre-analysis Setup
-Execute `pre-analysis-setup.py` to extract artifacts from APKs and download data from Play and SIG.
+Execute `pre-analysis-setup.py` to extract artifacts from APKs and obtain data from Play and SIG.
 This requires a reasonable powerful machine, as the artifact extraction utilises Androguard, which has fairly high memory usage.
-It also requires an internet connection.
+It also requires an internet connection to download data from Play/SIG.